Nina Chanel Abney: Education

-In high school, Abney was encouraged by one of her teachers to take AP art.
+In high school, Abney was encouraged by one of her teachers to take Advanced Placement Art.
 This led her to attend Augustana College in Rock Island, Illinois where she received a BFA with a dual major in studio art and computer science in 2004.
 While attending college, Abney took part in a campus-wide walkout in protest of the lack of diversity in the faculty, which contributed to the political focus of her art.
-After graduating, she took a year off working as an assembly line worker at Ford Motor Company.
+After graduating, she worked as an assembly line worker at Ford Motor Company.
 She quit after witnessing a co-worker get their leg crushed in an accident.
 She began to paint every day and was accepted to the Chicago Art Institute and the Parsons School of Design where she received an MFA in 2007.
-Abney decided to move to Jersey City to go to Parsons to get “a sense of independence”.